huiyic/huiyic.github.io/_posts/2021-01-08-character-is-destiny.md

 I will never forget an analogy one of my ex-bosses positioned to me, when we were chatting about product development and about reducing friction for customers to attain a certain goal.

-><i>Me: "How much friction should we reduce in the user flow?"</i>
-><i>Boss: "You see, imagine you have a $10,000 bill on the other side of a very high wall.
+><i><b>Me:</b> "How much friction should we reduce in the user flow?" <br><b>Boss:</b> "You see, imagine you have a $10,000 bill on the other side of a very high wall.
 Most people will do whatever it takes to climb over that wall, no matter the amount of friction.
 Find a ladder, train hard to be able to jump over, whatever.
 But if you remove the wall, and also remove the $10,000, why would the person even walk to the same spot?"</i>

 Think back of a time where you wanted to learn something new, or fulfil certain New Year resolutions that you've set for yourself.
 Coding?
 Exercising?
 Learning a new language?
 You know it is painful because it's something unfamiliar.